Vaarelsauce/Vaarelsauce/README.md

 **About Me:**

-Hi world, my name is Vinh Nguyen, current Senior @ University of Washington.
+Hi world, my name is Vinh Nguyen, current Senior @ University of Washington-Bothell.
 My field of major is in (BA) Mathematical Thinking & Visualization, with minors in Data Analytics and Information Technology.

 I work in data analytics using R, having familiarized with Python & Java through various project collaborations.